Learn how to make a CTP claim the correct way to ensure you or a loved one doesn’t lose their right to compensation after being injured in a crash.

-Regardless of the severity of your accident an injury, the first step in making a CTP claim is to report the crash to the relevant insurers and authorities.
-Because the process differs throughout Australia we have created state-specific instructions.
+Regardless of the severity of your accident and injury, the first step in making a CTP claim is to report the collision to the relevant insurers and authorities.
+Because the process differs throughout Australia, we have created state-specific instructions.

 New South Wales

 - If the police were present, all of the parties involved would have given their accounts to the police.
 Any information given at the time is recorded in an event report which you will need if you want to make a CTP claim.
-If the police didn’t provide you with one immediately afterwards you can obtain it by calling 131 444
+If the police didn’t provide you with one immediately afterwards, you could obtain it by calling 131 444

 Our free CTP claim assessment service will help you to understand your entitlements and what you should expect to achieve.
 For free legal advice or help with the assessment and lodgement of your claim form, you can contact our team in Sydney on 02 9188 2023.

 If the emergency services did not attend the scene: